-Alabama State Requirement Detail for Real Estate Post-Licensing Education
+North Carolina State Requirement Detail for Real Estate Post-Licensing Education

-Hours Required By The State: 30 hours
+Hours Required by the State: 90 hours

 Certificates: Once The CE Shop has received the signed affidavit, your certificate of course completion will become available to download (and via email).
 The CE Shop will provide students with an electronic certificate of completion, upon completion of the course.
 Certificates will remain in your account for a minimum of five years, should you need additional copies.
 Please refer to your license application to determine if you need to submit your certificate of completion with your license request.
 Course completion dates are recorded using Central Standard Time.
 Please note that the date of your certificate of completion will reflect this.